mathjax/MathJax-docs/options/input/tex.rst

         processEscapes: true,      // use \$ to produce a literal dollar sign
         processEnvironments: true, // process \begin{xxx}...\end{xxx} outside math mode
         processRefs: true,         // process \ref{...} outside of math mode
-        skipTags: [                //  HTML tags that won't be searched for math 'script', 'noscript', 'style', 'textarea', 'pre',
+        skipHtmlTags: [            //  HTML tags that won't be searched for math 'script', 'noscript', 'style', 'textarea', 'pre',
             'code', 'annotation', 'annotation-xml'
         ],
-        includeTags: {             //  HTML tags that can appear within math
+        includeHtmlTags: {         //  HTML tags that can appear within math
             br: '\n', wbr: '', '#comment': ''
         },
-        ignoreClass: 'tex2jax_ignore',    //  class that marks tags not to search
+        ignoreHtmlClass: 'tex2jax_ignore',    //  class that marks tags not to search
-        processClass: 'tex2jax_process',  //  class that marks tags that should be searched
+        processHtmlClass: 'tex2jax_process',  //  class that marks tags that should be searched
         digits: /^(?:[0-9]+(?:\{,\}[0-9]{3})*(?:\.[0-9]*)?|\.[0-9]+)/,
                                    // pattern for recognizing numbers
-        tags: 'none',              // or 'AMS' or 'all'
+        tags: 'none',              // or 'ams' or 'all'
-        TagSide: 'right',          // side for \tag macros
+        tagSide: 'right',          // side for \tag macros
-        TagIndent: '0.8em',        // amount to indent tags
+        tagIndent: '0.8em',        // amount to indent tags
         useLabelIds: true,         // use label name rather than tag for ids
-        MultLineWidth: '85%',      // width of multline environment
+        multlineWidth: '85%',      // width of multline environment
         maxMacros: 1000,           // maximum number of macro substitutions per expression
         maxBuffer: 5 * 1024,       // maximum size for the internal TeX string (5K)
         baseURL:                   // URL for use with links to tags (when there is a <base> tag in effect)